ddnexus/pagy/docs/how-to.md

 ## Test with Pagy

 * Pagy has 100% test coverage.
-* You only need to test pagy if you have overridden methods, or if using your own templates.
+* You only need to test pagy if you have overridden methods.

 If you need to test pagination, remember: